FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 ## light_monitor.sh

-`FISCO-BCOS 3.0 'blockchain lightweight monitoring tool can monitor whether the blockchain is working properly, and also provides a simple way to access the user alarm system.
+'FISCO-BCOS 3.0 'blockchain lightweight monitoring tool can monitor whether the blockchain is working properly, and also provides a simple way to access the user alarm system

-- Monitor whether the consensus is normal.
+- Monitor if consensus is normal
-- Monitor whether block synchronization is normal.
+- Monitor whether the block synchronization is normal
-- Monitor disk space.
+- Monitor disk space
-- Connect to the alarm system and send alarm information.
+- Connect to the alarm system and send alarm information

 ### 使用